 Any surgical procedure carries risks.
 It's important to discuss these with your surgeon before undergoing treatment.

-During laparoscopy, fine instruments are used to apply heat, a laser, an electric current (diathermy) or a beam of special helium gas to the patches of tissue to destroy or remove them.
+During a laparoscopy, fine instruments are used to apply heat, a laser, an electric current (diathermy) or a beam of special helium gas to the patches of tissue to destroy or remove them.

 The procedure is carried out under general anaesthetic, so you'll be asleep and won't feel any pain as it's carried out.